-To graduate from Calstone University, a student must satisfy requirements related to credits, grade point average, program of study, and courses.
-The university maintains some of these requirements in concordance with expectations of academic performance and achievements.
-Other requirements, such as the General Education program, although limited, have the additional purpose of identifying those elements, which give coherence to an undergraduate education at the Calstone University.
-Through the General Education program, the major courses of study, the university provides students with both breadth and depth of study.
-It is the university's hope that, through these, students will gain an appreciation for the value of learning as a lifelong process.
+To graduate from Calstone College, a student must satisfy requirements related to credits, grade point average, program of study, and courses.
+The college maintains some of these requirements in concordance with expectations of academic performance and achievements.
+It is the college's hope that, through these, students will gain an appreciation for the value of learning as a lifelong process.

-It is the student's responsibility to ensure that all requirements for graduation are fulfilled in a timely fashion.
-To assist students in this, the Registrar's Office provides a Degree Progress Report for each student, specifying all the university, college, and major requirements, and indicating whether the student has met the requirement and, if not, what the student must do to meet the requirement.
+It is the student's responsibility to ensure that all requirements for graduation are fulfilled in timely fashion.
+To assist students in this, the Registrar's Office provides a Progress Report for each student, specifying all the college, and major requirements, and indicating whether the student has met the requirement and, if not, what the student must do to meet the requirement.
 The report sheet is available at the office or through the website.
-The Registrar's Office certifies completion of university requirements and clears students for graduation; undergraduate deans and chief undergraduate advisers authorize this clearance for university and major requirements.
+The Registrar's Office certifies completion of college requirements and clears students for graduation.
 The requirements for graduation, and the rationale for curricular requirements, are as follows.
-Candidates for bachelor, masters, associate degrees in their respected program study must meet the following requirements:
+Candidates for Masters degree in their respected program study must meet the following requirements:

-- 1. Satisfy all financial obligations Calstone University - 2.
+- 1. Satisfy all financial obligations Calstone College - 2.
 Must submit all forms related to graduation prior to deadline for clearance. - 3.
-General Education requirements (Core GE) - 4.
-Major coursework (varies by major) - 5.
-Minor coursework (if applicable) - 6.
-Academic Requirements Overall average of "C" (2.0) or better in all college coursework (not including other colleges), a "C" average or better earned in all units taken at Calstone University, AND a "C" average or better in both major and minor (if applicable) coursework. - 7.
-Unit Requirements At least 180-quarter units of credit must be earned of which 45-quarter units must be from general education for graduation with BA degree.
-At least 90-quarter units of credits must be earned of which 25-quarter units must be from general education for graduation with AA degree. - 8.
-The MA and MBA degrees require at least 45-quarter units of credit earned for graduation. - 9.
-Satisfactory attendance as outlined in the school policy must be met. - 10.
-A student must fulfill all the credits required for the major in their program of study.
+Academic Requirements Overall average of "C" (2.0) or better in all college coursework (not including other colleges), a "C" average or better earned in all units taken at Calstone College. - 4.
+The MA degree require at least 45-quarter units of credit earned for graduation. - 5.
+Satisfactory attendance as outlined in the school policy must be met. - 6.
+A student must fulfill all the credits required for the Masters in their program of study.
 No more than 50% of the total required credits for graduation may be transferred from another institution or earned through proficiency credit.